 Your firm must get registered for paying the Goods and Services Tax if your annual turnover is more than 75k AUD (150k AUD for not-for-profit organisations) or if you run a taxi or car rent business.

 - Records and filing

 Companies incorporated in Australia must keep their records for 5 years.
 There are lots of available electronic tools for this purpose.
 In Australia, the financial year ends on the 30th of June.
 Smaller companies can file their tax statements every 3 months or once a year while large companies must handle filing their taxes every month.
 If you miss the deadline, penalties will apply.
 You must submit your company’s tax return using a form that specifies your taxable income and the tax paid itself.
 Even if your business earns nothing during the financial year, you still need to submit the tax return form.
 The due date for big companies (those with yearly income higher than 10 million AUD) is January 15: you submit the tax return for the fiscal year that ended in the preceding calendar year.

-If you incorporate a business in AU, you automatically enter the local legal field and must comply with the laws related to your industry, employment, paying taxes, and so on.
+If you incorporate a business in Australia, you obliged to comply with the laws related to your industry, employment, paying taxes, and so on.
 Industry regulations change from time to time as they are under the influence of political interests.
-You should also study the employment standards and all aspects of taxing in order to make a well-informed decision about incorporating in AU.
+You should also study the employment standards and all aspects of taxing in order to make a well-informed decision about incorporating in Australia.